The requirements for admission to the Accelerated B.S.N. (second degree) program are:

 - Students with repeats in more than two prerequisite courses (listed above) will not be considered for progression into upper-division clinical level nursing.

 - Successful completion of college core courses based on a degree from an accredited college or university (must have a first undergraduate degree).

-Specific prerequisite competencies and the MC School of Nursing "Transition to Nursing Practice" course (NUR 250) must be met in order to fulfill nursing expectations, and within one calendar year of clinical program start.
-NUR 250 is available online for ABSN students and priority registration places (Fall or Summer) are given to students the semester PRIOR to expected program start up.
-ABSN students who do not have a Bible course are required to take either Old Testament or New Testament ahead of their clinical courses.
+Specific prerequisite competencies and the MC School of Nursing "Transition to Nursing Practice" course (ALH 250) must be met in order to fulfill nursing expectations, and within one calendar year of clinical program start.
+ALH 250 is available online for ABSN students and priority registration places (Fall, Spring, or Summer) are given to students the semester PRIOR to the expected program startup.
+ABSN students who do not have a Bible course are recommended to take either Old Testament or New Testament ahead of their clinical courses.

 Students interested in pursuing Latin Honors must earn 65 MC credit hours and need to be aware of this when selecting pre-requisite courses, as transfer hours do NOT address this requirement.

 In order to be considered for enrollment in the ABSN program, students should submit a completed application to the School of Nursing before the following dates.